 There will be ongoing economic opportunities during the operational lifetime of the Wind Farm, with an estimated annual spend of around £2 million.
 The main opportunities will include site maintenance and habitat management.

-Ventient Energy is committed to supporting the local community and working with local contractors whenever the project requirements and conditions allow doing so.
+Nadara is committed to supporting the local community and working with local contractors whenever the project requirements and conditions allow doing so.

 Development Phase